asjosik1991/lattice-symmetries/python/tutorial.md

 ```
 When making calculations, one needs to choose which sectors are suitable for the given task.

-When creating the `Operator`, one needs to be sure that the basis symmetries are consistent with the symmetries of the correspondning expression.
+When creating an `Operator`, one needs to be sure that the basis symmetries are consistent with the symmetries of the correspondning expression.
 An `Operator` for symmetry-adapted basis is built in the same way as without symmetries:

 ```pycon